-Families find pets in a bunch of different ways: online sites like neighborhood listservs, family members, breeders, animal shelters, or even on the side of the road.
+Families find pets in a bunch of different ways: online like NextDoor or craigslist, family members, breeders, animal shelters, or even on the side of the road.

 We believe that all animals deserve to live in a loving home with a family who cares for them and meets their needs–regardless of where the animal came from.
 But, if your family is ready to take the plunge into pet-parenting, adopting a pet from an animal shelter is our preferred way to go.

 Well, for one thing, there are millions of animals in shelters across the country, ready for their family to come and find them.
 While we don’t have any issues at all with purchasing a pet through a reputable breeder, there’s no shortage of purebred dogs in shelters, either.When you adopt from a shelter rather than, say, taking a dog listed free online or handed over from a family member, you’re getting some of the pet’s health care taken care of prior to bringing him or her home–super important if you’re trying to keep costs low or if you have other animals or kids in the home.

 But!
 We’re getting ahead of ourselves, so let’s dive in!

 Here are 10 things to consider before adding an adopted pet to your family:

 - Do you have the time for a new pet?
 Pets need attention every single day, even pets like fish.
 Are you able to commit the time it takes every day to keep a pet happy and healthy?
 A great place to start is with a visit to a veterinarian!
 Ask what it takes each day to keep a specific type of pet happy and healthy, and decide if your family can commit.